MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     -	`Install-Module -Name MicrosoftTeams -RequiredVersion 1.1.6 -Force -AllowClobber`
     -	`Install-Module AzureAD`
     -	`Install-Module MSAL.PS`
-3. To run the script, enter the following command:
+3. Go to the downloaded script location and run the following command:
     ```.\MediaRecordingTenantProvisioning.ps1```
     The package starts installing and a sign in dialog opens.
 4. Enter your tenant administrator credentials to sign into your organization.